Skip to main content

 3. In the Display Name (Optional) field, enter a display name if you want one.

-4. In the Password and Username fields, enter your Windows machine credentials.
+4. In the Password and Username fields, enter your Windows machine or network domain user credentials.
+If you are using your network domain user, please enter it in the following format: <DOMAIN_NAME>\<user_name>.
 We recommend using the Windows Credential Manager with Single System connections as desribed in the Note above.

 5. In the the Single System Options area on the panel, specify the resolution you want for your single system connection in the Screen Width and Height fields.
 You can leave this blank to use the screen resolution of your Windows machine.